top of page

 You’re probably wondering how things worked out for my disorganized and distracted friend from the beginning of this post.

 We started checking in each morning during her homeroom time.
-Her parents had taken her to the store - she was excited to write her strategies in a shiny new composition notebook with unicorns on the cover.
+Her parents took her to the store for a planner for note taking.
+She liked writing ideas and plans in a shiny new composition notebook that had unicorns on the cover.

 She started to use words that showed she was in charge, too: “This is how I do it.
 This is what works for me."